 Various aspects of the Amendment of the Constitution of India are dealt with in detail in the sections that follow.

-Procedure for Amendment to the Indian Constitution
+Procedure for Indian Constitution Amendment

 - The procedure for the Amendment of the Constitution of India as per Article 368 is as follows: